 To create a service, you need to complete the following steps.

-Install and initialize Cloud SDK on your computer.
+Install and initialize gcloud CLI on your computer.

 Create a dedicated producer project to host your service.
 A dedicated project provides the best security and isolation for your service.
 It also allows you to transfer the ownership of your service to another team or even another company.